 Management of Both Anglia and North East routes provided their deferred renewal registers which contain details of deferred renewals, assessment Risks arising from of risks using CRAM scores, agreed mitigations and progress against the delivery of mitigations, as required in standard Deferred Renewals NR/L2/HAM/02001.
 Justifications for deferred renewals were recorded in form a short summary of reasons in the register.
-Bololica Hollowald TWV 22/17/ WW/ 02/00 1.
-Gustillocation for deforted for lowers were recorded in form a short summary of reasons in the register.
 There are variations between two routes in how risk assessment on impact areas were performed using CRAM scoring and recorded in their registers.
 The North East route recorded severity and likelihood scores for each impact area, while Anglia only recorded the highest severity and likelihood scores.
 Therefore it is not clear which metric was driving the most severe risk.
 Anglia was cognisant of the needs to update its register and presented a working version of updated register in the interview, to address traceability and transparency of risk assessments.
 It was noted that Anglia was in the process of developing a weighted system with an "aggregate risk score" in order to facilitate better prioritisation.
 Both Anglia and North East routes performed trend analysis to understand historical impacts of deferral on achieving regulatory outputs to improve future planning of workbank and CRAM assessment.
 Robustness of Both Anglia and North East routes managed changes to workbank with their own change control processes, alongside Network Rail Change Control deferred renewal standard NR/L2/HAM/02001.
 Since changes control processes are bespoke to routes, there are at least two Process change control processes used within Eastern region.
 It was noted that both Anglia and North East routes' change control processes are used by all asset disciplines (i.e. not Operational Property's specific).
 There were inconsistencies in approval processes of workbank changes within Eastern region.
 Both East Midland and North East routes applied "panel approach" triggered by anticipated final cost (AFC) while Anglia applied "correspondence approach" which was not triggered by any metric.
 It was noted that decision making authority to approve workbank changes rested within the asset management team in Anglia.
 Anglia applied CRAM scores to assess impact of workbank changes.
 Although a routine workbank management system is in place in Anglia, the system is used by all asset disciplines and primarily focuses on impact to cost and volume.
 Justifications such as